itswinti/uvcMeter/README.md

 UVC meters sold by Amazon range between 100 and 300 USD (3+ stars); some "exotic" UVC meters exceed 600 USD.
 Hence, I started pondering how we could device ourselves one for affordable cost.

 Below I describe various hardware configurations of UVC meter that will cost you, apart from your Arduino Uno board, a 20 USD UV sensor module, and any generic push button that lays around.
 This is the minimum hardware you can start with.
-Depending on your needs and requirements, you can add some other parts and modules into your breadboard that will improve the accuracy, autonomy and functionality of the UVC sensor (refer to [Circuits section](URL here**)) below.
+Depending on your needs and requirements, you can add some other parts and modules into your breadboard that will improve the accuracy, autonomy and functionality of the UVC sensor (refer to [Circuits](https://github.com/wintilimited/uvcMeter#circuits) section below).

 # Circuits

 ## Hardware configuration #1

-This configuration requires the Arduino Uno, the UV sensor module and any generic push button (refer to below schematic and [BOM section](URL here**)).
+This configuration requires the Arduino Uno, the UV sensor module and any generic push button (refer to below schematic and [BOM](https://github.com/wintilimited/uvcMeter#bom) section).

 ![Hardware Configuration #1](docs/pics/uvcMeter_config_1.png)